yidlhu/blockchaindemo/README.md

 ***
 ***
-# How to deploy blockchain demo into local docker environment
+# <下午Blockchain练习 >How to deploy blockchain demo into local docker environment

 The goal is to deploy blockchain demo on local blockchain docker images.
 It is a blockchain demo for 2017 innovation day training.